Last updated: February 2, 2026

 4.2.
 Combining signals with price action (PA)

-The trader should use price movement to confirm the indicator’s identified level.
+You should use price movement to confirm the indicator’s identified level.

-• Confirmation Candles: When price hits a key support or resistance level, the analyst must wait for a Pin Bar or a bullish engulfing candle.
+• Confirmation Candles: When price hits a key support or resistance level, you must wait for a Pin Bar or a bullish engulfing candle.
 These chart patterns confirm that institutional buyers or sellers have stepped in and are rejecting the extreme prices.
 This rejection should also be corroborated by a spike in trading volume.

 • Analyze Market Structure: Look for a clear Break of Structure (BoS) or trend failure.
 For instance, if a downtrend is making lower lows and lower highs, and then fails to make a new Lower Low (LL) at the support level, that provides a strong clue that the trend might be reversing.